HAPPY DAYS

 “I’m having another one.
 Care to join me?”

-“Pint or shot?” asked Jules.
+“Pint or half?” asked Jules.

 “Well Jules, you will be delighted to hear that the Prime Minister has told the American President to go, I quote, all in.
 He’s saying that the UK stands firm with the USA, come what may.”
 He released another tremendous giggle.

-“I’ll drink to that,” replied Joe, “even though presidents don’t abdicate, kings do.”
+“I’ll drink to that,” replied Joe, “even though Presidents don’t abdicate, kings do.”

 “Jules mate….where do you reckon I can get hold of a gun?”